Getting a Notary Public Commission in Texas? Follow the Five Easy Tips

 The history of the existence of notary public can be traced back to ancient Roman republic where they were referred to as scribes.
 In the profession’s infancy, they were merely in charge of recording proceedings.
 As it evolved, it became a more respected career that requires education.
 Like a notary public Texas, it is an essential position in private and public affairs, no matter where you are in the world.

-In Texas, one needs not to go through additional education nor trainings to be qualified for application.
-If you want to be part of the distinguished history of the notary public profession, follow these five tips and be on your way to getting a notary public Texas license.
+In Texas, under current law, one is not required to pass an exam or to have education training to qualify for appointment.
+If you want to be part of the distinguished history of the notary public profession, follow these five tips and be on your way to getting a notary public commission for the State of Texas.

 1. Know the qualifications

-The State of Texas requires aspiring notaries to be at least 18 years of age, to be a resident of Texas, and to be a citizen who either has no criminal record or who has his civil rights restored.
+The State of Texas requires aspiring notaries to be at least 18 years of age, to be a legal resident of Texas, and to be a moral person who either has no criminal record or who has had their civil rights restored.
+Applicants declare under penalty of perjury that they have never been convicted of a felony or crime involving moral turpitude and are not disqualified by law or other reason from holding the office of notary public.
+All applications are subject to a background check and possible rejection, if it is found that the applicant is ineligible due to the qualification process.

-1. Make sure you are a resident of your state
+1. Make sure you are a legal resident of Texas

 1. Do not commit any crimes

-The surest and easiest way for you to get your notary public Texas license is by being a good citizen.
-Although it is possible for you to have your civil rights restored when you commit a crime not involving moral turpitude, do you really want to go through that trouble?
+The surest and easiest way for you to get your notary public commission in Texas, is by being a person in good standing with your community .
+Although it is possible for you to have your civil rights restored when you commit a crime, one involving moral turpitude.
+Do you really want to go through that trouble?